IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 Lower confidence index generally indicates:
 - greater disagreement among model components
 - less consistent historical volatility (weak volatility persistence)

+(Put explanation here, stating whether the confidence is high/medium/low, and briefly explain the implication of the result.

+Example:

+The current confidence index of 85.12 is classified as high, suggesting relatively strong agreement among the model's internal indicators.
+Strong volatility persistence further supports the stability of the forecast.)

 ## Model Limitations